expjazz/react_work_for_all/README.md

 ## How to use it

-As a company, you can post job offers, and then after the user respond to it, you can accept the application.
-If you do, then the user needs to suggest a time to do a interview.
-Afterwards, you can either accept the time the user proposed, or propose a new one.
+As a company, you can post job offers, and then after the user responds to it, you can accept the application.
+If you do, then the user needs to suggest a time to do an interview.
+Afterward, you can either accept the time the user proposed, or propose a new one.

-As an candidate, you can apply to a new job.
-If the company accepts you, you have the option to schedule a interview.
+As a candidate, you can apply for a new job.
+If the company accepts you, you have the option to schedule an interview.
 If they accept your time good.
-If not, then they will suggest a new time, and you can either accept or suggest a new one, until is good for boot pars.
+If not, then they will suggest a new time, and you can either accept or suggest a new one until is good for boot pars.

 #### Sometimes you might need to refresh to get a updatee on the information.
 I will work on this as I go foward with action cable on the backend.